 Shuksan Middle School uses restorative justice as an alternative to out-of-school suspensions and expulsions to keep students in school and learning.
 School staff also review and respond to attendance data weekly, significantly reducing the number of school days missed.

 With funds from College Spark's College Readiness Initiative, Grandview has developed and implemented robust AVID, Navigation 101, and Advanced Placement Programs.
 Their efforts are paying off as more students become college ready and make measurable progress toward earning a degree.

 College Bound Scholarship Program Sends More Low Income StudentsTo College, Promises Kept: You Stay in School, We'll Cover the Cost, and Making College Aspirations a Reality: Through Hope and Cold, Hard Cash

 A recent study by the BERC Group, funded by College Spark Washington and the Bill & Melinda Gates Foundation finds College Bound Scholarship students outperforming their peers in college enrollment rates.
 Scholars who also had the benefit of comprehensive programs like Navigation 101 are doing even better.

 The Rural Alliance addresses equity in education by building the Digital Learning Cooperative that will provide 10 online advanced placement courses for students in rural communities.

-The Opportunity Scholarship and theWashBoard.org are two scholarship resources available to middle-class Washington families..
+The Opportunity Scholarship and theWashBoard.org are two resources that will help middle-class families pay for college.